About Dr. Magerus

 Dr. Magerus received her doctorate in Naturopathic Medicine from Southwest College of Naturopathic Medicine in 2009 and completed a one-year family practice residency at the Southwest Naturopathic Medical Center with a focus in women's health.
 Over the years, her peers have twice honored her as a “Top Doc”in Phoenix Magazine.

 Dr. Magerus is an active member of the Arizona Naturopathic Medical Association.
 She has also developed and published books with Wild Brilliance Press for the naturopathic board exams.
-She has a special interest in teaching and continues as adjunct faculty at Southwest College of Naturopathic Medicine, teaching gynecology and advanced gynecological procedures lab.
+She has a special interest in teaching and served as adjunct faculty at Southwest College of Naturopathic Medicine, teaching gynecology and advanced gynecological procedures lab for many years.